 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In addition to not having a normal pulmonary valve, a baby with pulmonary atresia may have:
+In addition to not having a typical pulmonary valve, a baby with pulmonary atresia may have:

-Your heart has four chambers, with a solid wall called the septum between your heart’s two sides.
-The right side sends blood to your lungs to get oxygen.
-The left side of your heart moves oxygen-rich blood to the rest of your body through your aorta (the main artery in your heart).
+The right side of your heart sends blood to your lungs to get oxygen.
+The left side moves oxygen-rich blood to the rest of your body through your aorta (the main artery in your heart).

 Advertisement

-Genetic factors, such as an abnormal gene or chromosomal defect, may increase the chances of heart defects in certain families.
-Some children with genetic disorders like DiGeorge’s syndrome or velocardiofacial syndrome may be at greater risk for pulmonary atresia.
+Genetic factors, like an abnormal gene or chromosomal defect, may increase the chances of heart defects in certain families.
+Some children with genetic disorders like DiGeorge’s syndrome may be at greater risk for pulmonary atresia.

 While you’re pregnant, your healthcare provider will do standard screenings to check on the health of the fetus.
 If they see something of concern on an ultrasound (using harmless sound waves), they can do a fetal echocardiogram.
 This also uses sound waves to get a closer look at the fetal heart.

-After you have your baby, their healthcare provider will check their heart and lungs to find out if there are any problems.
-If they hear a heart murmur through a stethoscope, they’ll order tests that may include:
+After you have your baby, their provider will check their heart and lungs to find out if there are any problems.
+If they hear a heart murmur through a stethoscope, they’ll order noninvasive tests.
+These tests for pulmonary atresia may include:

 Advertisement